A Burn the Fat Blog Archives Classic. Originally published March 15th, 2010.

 He was the guy who lost 245 pounds during which time he ate at Subway regularly.
 He simply picked the lower calorie items on the menu.
 Jared later became a spokesperson for Subway in their nationwide advertising campaigns which became known as the Subway Diet.
 (He later went to jail for being a child-molesting scumbag… but never mind)…

 During that campaign, Subway sales doubled to 8.2 billion.
 How much the increase came from the weight loss ads is unknown, but there’s little doubt that using weight loss as a marketing platform was a boon for Subway.

-Subway has since moved on to $5 footlong subs, which worked wonders for their bottom line in the recent recession.
+Subway moved on later to $5 footlong subs, which worked wonders for their bottom line during recessionary times.
 But other fast food chains picked up the weight loss torch where subway left off.

-The restaurant seems to be walking on FTC-strewn egg… er… taco shells, being very conservative with their claims.
+The restaurant seemed to be walking on FTC-strewn egg shells… er… taco shells, being very conservative with their claims.
 They say Christine’s results aren’t typical, she lost the weight (54 lbs) over 2 years by reducing her calories to 1250 a day, and part of her success was simply from choosing Taco Bell’s new lower calorie “Fresco” items.

 These include “7 diet items with 150 to 240 calories and under 9 grams of fat.”
 For example, there’s a chicken soft taco with only 170 calories, 4 grams of fat, 22 grams of carbs and 12 grams of protein.